MangoTheCat/blog_rstats_gender/README.md

 Adnan Fiaz

-The representation of women in technology is gaining more and more focus.
-In the R community this has lead to the foundation of R Ladies, the awarding of a grant by the R Foundation to them and the offering of a scholarship by the useR conference (the latter two are also about inclusion of other minorities).
+The representation of women in technology is gaining more and more attention.
+In the R community, R-Ladies has grown massively over the past year and been awarded funding by the R-Consortium.
+The useR! conference has offered diversity scholarships (for underrepesented minorities in general) for the conferences in 2016 and 2017.
 This is a good thing but it does make me wonder: how do we measure success? how will we know these actions have lead to a better situation?
 And by how much?

-This blogpost by Maelle Salmon and this one by Colin Fay inspired me to explore this issue as follows: if we could somehow measure the representation of women currently in our community we can keep track of this.
+[This](http://www.masalmon.eu/2017/03/19/facesofr/) blogpost by Maelle Salmon and [this](http://colinfay.me/playing-with-rstats-and-microsoft-computer-vision-api/) one by Colin Fay inspired me to explore this issue as follows: if we could somehow measure the representation of women currently in our community we can keep track of this.
 As Mango are organisers of the EARL conference it would also help us assess our own performance.

+Before I jump to the code I should mention that this is a simplified approach to the problem.
+The issue of equal representation is much more complex and the subject of a separate branch of research.
+This blogpost is an attempt to approach the problem of data collection and measuring progress from a different angle.

 So I set out to measure the proportion of women among the faces of #rstats.
 I used Colin's code to first retrieve the profile pictures.